mtamilselvan/ci.chef.iim/README.md

 ## iim_name_install

-Installs an IBM product by executing the IBM Installation Manager using the default configuration options.
+Installs an IBM product by executing the IBM Installation manager and selecting the default installation options.

 ### Actions

-- install: Installs an IBM Offering Default action.
+- install: Installs an IBM product.
+Default action.

 ### Attribute Parameters

-- secure_storage_file: Sets the +secureStorageFile+ +imcl+ option.
+- secure_storage_file: Sets the `secureStorageFile` `imcl` option.
 Defaults to <code>nil</code>.
-- master_password_file: Sets the +masterPasswordFile+ +imcl+ option.
+- master_password_file: Sets the `masterPasswordFile` `imcl` option.
 Defaults to <code>nil</code>.
 - repositories: The repository to search.
 Multiple repositories can be specified with a comma-separated list.
 Defaults to <code>nil</code>.
 - install_directory: The directory in which to install the package.
 Defaults to <code>nil</code>.

 ### examples

-Installing from a repository
+Installing from a repository.

 ```ruby
 iim_name_install Package.Name do